HoaxParagon/primality_experiments/README.md

 # primality_experiments
-A public repo of a CS students experiments with primality algorithms.
+A public repo of a B.Sc.
+CS students experiments with primality algorithms.

 Code tested on a watercooled 8-core AMD 8350 Black using Spyder IDE and Python 3.8 or greater